SanGameDev/SanGameDev/README.md

 ## Experience
 I work in [Yepah](https://yepah.com) since December 2022 and i have made tree minigame for them one full developed and i have two in development and testing

+##Education
+Im studying in UNiAT in the area of Programing and development of videogames

 ---

 ## Skills